springwolf/springwolf.github.io/docs/behind-the-scenes.md

 When the same channel/topic is found multiple times, it's merged as well.

 The result is a [`ChannelItem`](https://www.asyncapi.com/docs/reference/specification/v2.6.0#channelItemObject).
-The `ChannelItem` contains the `Message` for the subscribe and/or publish operation.
+The `ChannelObject` contains the `Message` for the receive and/or send operation.

 ## Building an example payload
 When the scanners scan and build the result, they also extract the payload type.
-The payload is registered in the `SchemasService`, which allows to split the `Message` from the schema definition - within the AsyncAPI doc a `$ref` references is used.
+The payload is registered in the `ComponentsService`, which allows to split the `Message` from the schema definition - within the AsyncAPI doc a `$ref` references is used.

-Using `swagger-core` any class can be converted into a OpenApi schema.
+Using `swagger-core` any class can be converted into an OpenApi schema.
-The schema is used in the AsyncApi document.
+The schema is [mapped into an AsyncAPI schema](https://www.asyncapi.com/docs/tutorials/getting-started/coming-from-openapi) and included in the AsyncAPI document.
-Additionally, Springwolf generates an example JSON based on the provided schema.
+Additionally, Springwolf generates an example based on the provided schema.

 By using `swagger-parser`, all the `@Schema` and other swagger annotations are supported as well as `@JsonProperty` through the use of the objectmapper.